nightroman/Invoke-Build/Tasks/Extends/README.md

 - Inheritance

-    Each script in the inherited tree has it own build blocks.
+    Each script in the inheritance tree has it own build blocks.

 - Dot-sourcing